-Our online programs provide a flexible, convenient academic environment for our students, which will help you balance work, family and life responsibilities while obtaining your education.
-However, here at The Ohio State University we do not let convenience get in the way of academic quality.
-One of the distinguishing factors of online programs at Ohio State is that our world class faculty teaching across campus are the same faculty teaching in our online courses.
+Our online programs provide a flexible, convenient academic environment for our students, which will help you balance work, family and life responsibilities while obtaining a quality education.
+One of the distinguishing factors of online programs at Ohio State is that our world-class faculty teaching across campus are the same faculty teaching in our online courses.

 Clayton Funk is a Senior Lecturer in Ohio State’s Department of Arts Administration, Education and Policy.
 He teaches the ‘Technology and Digital Texts’ course in our online Master of Art Education degree program.
 Hear more about his course and how he works to keep his online students engaged:

 What courses do you teach in the online Master of Art Education degree program?

 I teach AAEP 7606, Technology and Digital Texts.
 This course is an exploration of applications of digital technologies in eLearning, the administrative work of teaching, course design, all within the scope of cultural influences in social media, identity construction, and the effects of the digital divide in gender, race, and class.

 What is your approach to teaching your online courses?